TDeepanshPandey/data_structure_python/README.md

 ## Queue
 A queue is a linear data structure in which elements are stored and retrieved in a specific order known as "First-In, First-Out" (FIFO).
 In a queue, the first element added to the queue is the first one to be removed.

+### Stack
+A stack is a linear data structure that follows the Last-In, First-Out (LIFO) principle.
+This means that the last element added to the stack is the first one to be removed.

 ## Additonal Notes -
 - ``print(f'{100 * prob:.2f}%')`` - Better method to print than rounding and adding to string.